ggrocca/eggmake/README.md

 		egg_LDFLAGS := -L/opt/local/lib
 		egg_LDLIBS := -loptlib
-EggMake also adds any flag that you might define with customary `LDFLAGS` and `LDLIBS` variables in your command line or environment.
+EggMake also adds any flag that you might define inside standard `LDFLAGS` and `LDLIBS` variables in your command line, or in your environment.

 * Finally, include the eggmake library: